Responsible Oversight for a Sustainable Future

-Our Board has adopted Corporate Governance Guidelines, which establish general principles for key governance matters such as director independence.
-Our Board also has standing Audit, Compensation and Nominating/Governance and Conflicts Committees.
-The responsibilities of each Board Committee are highlighted below and are described in greater detail in the written charter for each Committee.
-The Audit, Compensation and Nominating/Governance and Conflicts Committees of the Board are each composed entirely of directors who meet the independence requirements of the New York Stock Exchange (NYSE) listing standards.
+Our Board has adopted Corporate Governance Guidelines to establish general principles for key governance matters, including evaluating director independence.
+Our Board also has standing Audit, Compensation and Nominating/Governance and Conflicts Committees, which support the Board’s oversight responsibilities.
+The Audit, Compensation and Nominating/Governance & Conflicts Committees are composed entirely of directors who meet the independence requirements of the New York Stock Exchange (NYSE) listing standards.
 Each member of the Audit Committee also meets the additional independence standards for Audit Committee members set forth in the regulations of the Securities and Exchange Commission (SEC) and meets applicable financial literacy standards.

 Contact Our Board of Directors